 For my money, the trouble with zeroing in on the right metrics is simply a matter of terminology.
-Talent acquisition and retention teams know all too well the right data points to evaluate when deciding whether certain aspects of their recruitment efforts outside of a marketing strategy have been effective, so now it's just a matter of tweaking the lens with which recruiters are viewing recruitment marketing data to best suit the reporting they already monitor.
+Talent acquisition and retention teams know all too well the right data points to evaluate when deciding whether certain aspects of their recruitment efforts outside of a marketing strategy have been effective, so now it's just a matter of tweaking the lens through which recruiters are viewing recruitment marketing data to suit best the reporting they already monitor.

 In addition, be sure to track the number of views within your ATS (applicant tracking system).
 While some ATS platforms cannot provide this granular level of reporting, others are equipped to report on the number of views an application receives during a specified period.
 This data point will help you better understand if potential applicants are at least viewing or engaging with your job postings, which could help you discover better ways to convert those views into applications.

 Is the number of people following your company's social media platforms continually increasing?
 Are your posts experiencing increasingly high numbers of impressions?
-Is the level of content engagement (people liking, commenting, and sharing) your content seeing steady, sustained growth?
+Is the level of content engagement (people liking, commenting, and sharing) of your content seeing steady, sustained growth?
 These are all excellent signs that not only is your recruitment and employer branding content resonating with your audience, but that said audience feels compelled to share this content within their network of friends and colleagues, which in turn puts more eyes on your organization and the story of who you are as an employer.

 A healthy social media following may seem like small potatoes, but let's think about this differently.
-For a long time in the not-too-distant past, employers relied fairly heavily on word of mouth and reputation for applicants to find their career opportunities and for current employees to understand and spread the good word about the company's status as a best-in-class employer.
+For a long time in the not-too-distant past, employers relied heavily on word of mouth and reputation for applicants to find their career opportunities and for current employees to understand and spread the good word about the company's status as a best-in-class employer.

 Pretty standard question: Have you experienced an increase in applicant flow since X or Y recruitment marketing campaign was launched?
 But there's a slight nuance to this question that can sometimes muddy the waters: Where have these applicants been sourced?
 Or, how have these applications come to you?

-Now, unless you have tracking codes of pixels installed across the entire spectrum of your ATS, you're likely relying on applicants to self-report in terms of how they found your career opportunity or from what source they were prompted to apply.
-While the latter can take some doing to understand or accurately report on truly, it's important to answer both of these questions (have applications increased and from what source?) to really understand if your recruitment marketing campaigns are successful.
+Now, unless you have tracking codes of pixels installed across the entire spectrum of your ATS, you're likely relying on applicants to self-report how they found your career opportunity or from what source they were prompted to apply.
+While the latter can take some doing to understand or accurately report on truly, it's important to answer both of these questions (have applications increased and from what source?) to understand if your recruitment marketing campaigns are successful.